 Here are nine golden rules.

-Rule 1: Create stakeholder ownership
+Rule 1: Create a working group

 Things don’t happen unless people make them happen.
 So the first step in any customer satisfaction programme is to identify those who have the power, skills and motivation to drive action on the back of the findings.
 These critical stakeholders should then be invited to form a working group which shapes and owns the programme.